Bhan Singh Bhaura: Later elections

 Bhaura lost the Bhatinda seat in the 1977 general election.
 He finished in third place with 62,639 votes (14.73%).
 This time the electoral contest in Bhatinda had been between Congress and Shiromani Akali Dal candidates, and Bhaura lost his deposit.
 He contested the Bhadaur assembly seat in 1985, finishing in third place with 7,932 votes (14.98%).

 Return to the Lok Sabha

 Bhaura contested the Bhatinda seat in the 1998 general election.
 He finished in second place with 309,671 votes (45.66%).
 He regained the Bhatinda Lok Sabha seat in the 1999 general election.
 He obtained 327,484 votes (50.34%).
 His candidature was supported by Congress.
 In the Lok Sabha he was a member of the Committee on Science and Technology, Environment and Forests 1999-2000, and then a member of the Consultative Committee of the Ministry of Communications 2000-2004.

 Personal life

-Mr. Bhan Singh Bhaura’s father was Mr. Sadhu Singh Shoe Maker Ramdasia Sikh & mother Mrs. Sardhi. village Niamatpur Dist Sangrur tehsil Malerkotla Near Amargarh.
-Mr. Bhaura completed his graduation at Govt.Ripudaman College, Nabha, District.
+Bhaura's father was Sadhu Singh, a Sikh, and his mother was Mrs. Sardhi. village Niamatpur Dist Sangrur tehsil Malerkotla Near Amargarh.
+Bhaura completed his graduation at Govt.
+Ripudaman College, Nabha, District.
 Patiala.
 He married on 13 November 1966 to Kaushalya Chaman.
-He is survived by a son Rajneek Bhaura who is a doctor and two daughters Dr.Rishma Bhaura and Reenu Bhaura.